 - Appliances like the refrigerator and water heater radiate heat

 - You could cause damage to plumbing pipes and other fixtures in the process

-Even though freezing cockroaches out of your home may be out of the question, you can use the cold to your advantage.
+Given that we’re based in the Port Orange/Daytona Beach area, freezing cockroaches out of your home is almost certainly out of the question, you can use the cold to your advantage.
 For example, if you have a coffeemaker infested with cockroaches, you could wrap it in a plastic bag, place it in the freezer for several days and kill the bugs inside.